 Not driven by cost savings alone

-Use Scheduled Events - We recommend using the Scheduled Events service for each VM.
-Azure has different infrastructure maintenance types, and each type generates a distinct signal.
-Evictions qualify as infrastructure maintenance and send out the
+Use Scheduled Events: We recommend using the Scheduled Events service for each VM.
+Azure sends out signals to VMs when they're going to be affected by infrastructure maintenance.
+Evictions qualify as infrastructure maintenance.
+Azure sends out the

-Preempt signal for VM.
-The Scheduled Events service provides a queryable endpoint at a static, non-routable IP address
+Preempt signal by querying an endpoint at a static, non-routable IP address

-Use frequent queries - We recommend querying the endpoint often enough to orchestrate a graceful shutdown.
-You can query the Scheduled Events endpoint up to every second for the most, but one-second frequency might not be necessary for all use cases.
-Queries must come from an application running on the spot VM.
+Use frequent queries: We recommend querying the Schedule Events endpoint often enough to orchestrate a graceful shutdown.
+You can query the Scheduled Events endpoint up to every second, but one-second frequency might not be necessary for all use cases.
+These queries must come from an application running on the spot VM.
 The query can't come from an external source.
 As a result, the queries will consume VM compute capacity and steal processing power from the main workload.
 You'll need to balance those competing priorities to meet your specific situation.

 Preempt signal, your orchestration should act on that signal.
 Given the time constraints, the